shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 ## Preprocessing the Data

 The data was taken from the CSIRO HipMRI Dataset in the form of Nifti files.
-It was found that not all of that data was of the same dimension or shape.
-As such, when loading in the data, it was checked whether each image had the correct dimension and shape; if they didn't, they either had their dimension reduced, image resized, or both.
-After this had been ensured, the data was loaded as grayscale with one channel and then normalized to ensure more efficient training and better performance.
+It was found that not all of that data was of the same dimension or shape, with errors being thrown for shape incompatibilites in the encoder input.
+This was troubleshooted by printing out the shape of each data point and finding that while most were of the same shape, there were scarce exceptions of data points that did not match.
+As such, `load_data` was modified to check that a data point was the correct shape.
+If not they either had their dimension reduced, image resized, or both.
+After this had been ensured, the data, now of uniform shape, was loaded as grayscale with one channel and then normalized to ensure more efficient training and better performance.
 The data was then put into a PyTorch DataLoader and passed into the model.

 Note that the data itself is grayscale images, but for better interpretation of the generated images, a colormap was used to give more detail and allow better comparison between original and reconstructed images.